-The power density of your beam should be calculated in terms of W/cm.
-The graph to the right shows why expressing the LIDT as a linear power density provides the best metric for long pulse and CW sources.
-In this regime, the LIDT given as a linear power density can be applied to any beam diameter; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
-This calculation assumes a uniform beam intensity profile.
+Thorlabs expresses LIDT for CW lasers as a linear power density measured in W/cm.
+In this regime, the LIDT given as a linear power density can be applied to any beam diameter; one does not need to compute an adjusted LIDT to adjust for changes in spot size, as demonstrated by the graph to the right.
+Average linear power density can be calculated using the equation below.

+The calculation above assumes a uniform beam intensity profile.
 You must now consider hotspots in the beam or other non-uniform intensity profiles and roughly calculate a maximum power density.
 For reference, a Gaussian beam typically has a maximum power density that is twice that of the uniform beam (see lower right).